 European Site Separation Distance from Bunahinly- Kilgarvan Bog Hydrological Connection - Yes/No Evaluation of the potential for Bunahinly-Kilgarvan Bog decommissioning and rehabilitation, either alone or in combination with other plans or projects, to cause either of the following effects to the twelve SAC Sites: 1.
 Direct effects to Qualifying Interest habitats or species of an SAC Site (i.e. species mortality, habitat loss, fragmentation, degradation, loss/reduction in connectivity) within or ex-situ the SAC 2.
 Indirect loss or degradation of terrestrial or aquatic habitats within the SAC site; 2.
 Indirect/ex-situ disturbance or displacement of species of Qualifying Interest.
-3. Indirect or ex-situ mortality of Qualifying Interests 1 River Shannon Callows SAC (000216) 10m west of Bunahinly- Kilgarvan Bog at its closest point.
+3. Indirect or ex-situ mortality of Qualifying Interests River Shannon 1 Callows SAC (000216) The southwestern corner of this SAC overlaps the Kilgarvan Bog site boundary.
 Y:Downstream via the Shannon (Upper)120 watercourse (Cloonbonny & Boor watercourse).
-L: Screened In - Bloomhill Bog partially overlaps with this European Site.
-As a result, there is the possibility for direct loss, reduction or degradation of terrestrial or aquatic habitats within, or in close proximity to, the SAC Notwithstanding the fact that habitats where this SAC overlaps Bunahinly-Kilgarvan Bog Decommissioning and Rehabilitation activities do not comprise 'callows' or their associated Annex I habitats; i.e. Molinia meadows on calcareous, peaty or clayey-silt-laden soils (Molinion caeruleae) [6410]; lowland hay meadows (Alopecurus pratensis, Sanguisorba officinalis) [6510]; Limestone pavements [8240]; Alluvial forests with Alnus glutinosa and Fraxinus excelsior (Alno-Padion, Alnion incanae, Salicion albae) [91E0], the proximity and the presence of hydrological connectivity between proposed activities and this European Site means possible pathways for effects are identified.
+1: Screened In - Bunahinly-Kilgarvan Bog partially overlaps with this European Site.
+As a result, there is the possibility for direct loss, reduction or degradation of terrestrial or aquatic habitats within, or in close proximity to, the SAC Notwithstanding the fact that habitats where this SAC overlaps Bunahinly-Kilgarvan Bog Decommissioning and Rehabilitation activities do not comprise 'callows' or their associated Annex I habitats; i.e. Molinia meadows on calcareous, peaty or clayey-silt-laden soils (Molinion caeruleae) [6410]; Lowland hay meadows (Alopecurus pratensis , Sanguisorba officinalis) [6510]; Limestone pavements [8240]; Alluvial forests with Alnus glutinosa and Fraxinus excelsior (Alno-Padion, Alnion incanae, Salicion albae) [91E0], the proximity and the presence of hydrological connectivity between proposed activities and this European Site means possible pathways for effects are identified.
 2: Screened In - Possibility for indirect loss, reduction or degradation of terrestrial or aquatic habitats within, or in close proximity to, the SPA Due to proximity and the presence of hydrological connectivity between proposed activities and this European Site possible pathways for effects are identified.
 3: Screened In - Possibility for indirect or ex-situ disturbance or displacement of species of Qualifying Interests Due to the proximity and the presence of hydrological connectivity between proposed activities and this European Site, possible pathways for localised effects on (ex-situ) Otter (a species of Qualifying Interest for this European Site) are identified, which cannot be screened out in the absence of measures to avoid harmful effects.
-4: Screened In - Possibility for indirect or ex-situ mortality to species of Qualifying Interest Due to the presence of hydrological connectivity and proximity between the proposed activities and this European Site, possible pathways for localised effects on (ex-situ) mortality to species of Qualifying Interest Due to the presence of hydrological connectivity and p
+4: Screened In - Possibility for indirect or ex-situ mortality to species of Qualifying Interests Due to the presence of hydrological connectivity and proximity between the proposed activities and this European Site, possible pathways for localised effects on (ex-situ) mortality to species of Qualifying Interest (i.e. otter) are identified, which